Lucky enough to be jetting off to Hong Kong? Here’s how to make the most of your family vacation in the city that never sleeps.

 There’s heaps to do in Hong Kong – check out these free things to have on your list, as well as our top pick of best attractions for kids in Hong Kong.
 Oh, and don’t miss these Instagrammable spots, historical buildings and experience gifts for an unforgettable family trip!

-1. Hong Kong Disneyland, with the new World of Frozen launching 20 November 2023!
+1. Hong Kong Disneyland, World of Frozen is now open!

-Plus, the world’s first and largest ‘Frozen’ themed land, ‘World of Frozen’ is set to open on 20 November 2023!
-Visit the ‘real life’ Arendelle with iconic scenes from Frozen and Frozen 2 such as North Mountain, Ice Palace and Arendelle Castle.
-Look forward to fun-filled rides such as Frozen Ever After and Wandering Oaken’s Sliding Sleighs, a ‘Frozen Ever After’ experience where kids will get to meet Elsa at her Ice Palace, and enjoy a unique interactive play experience with Anna and Elsa at Playhouse in the Woods!
-Keep your eyes peeled for more details, and find out how you can be among the first to explore the World of Frozen an hour before the official opening with an exclusive hotel package.
+Plus, the world’s first and largest ‘Frozen’ themed land, ‘World of Frozen’ is set now open!
+Visit the ‘real life’ Arendelle with iconic scenes from Frozen and Frozen 2, such as North Mountain, Ice Palace and Arendelle Castle.
+Look forward to fun-filled rides such as Frozen Ever After and Wandering Oaken’s Sliding Sleighs, a ‘Frozen Ever’ experience where kids will get to meet Elsa at her Ice Palace and enjoy a unique interactive play experience with Anna and Elsa at Playhouse in the Woods!
+Check out our sneak peek.

 Hong Kong Disneyland, Lantau Island, Hong Kong